cjdbarlow/Part-One/laboratory-assessment-of-liver-function.md

         * Males: 11-50 U.L<sup>-1</sup>
         * Females: 7-30 U.L<sup>-1</sup>
 * Bilirubin
-Byproduct of haemaglobin metabolism.
+Byproduct of haemoglobin metabolism.
 May be measured as total, or as conjugated and unconjugated bilirubin.

 ---
 ##References
-Diaz, A. [Outline the clinical laboratory assessment of liver function](https://primarysaqs.files.wordpress.com/2009/12/2010b16outline-the-clinical-laboratory-assessment-of-liver-function.pdf).
+1. Diaz, A. [Outline the clinical laboratory assessment of liver function](https://primarysaqs.files.wordpress.com/2009/12/2010b16outline-the-clinical-laboratory-assessment-of-liver-function.pdf).
 Primary SAQs.